jlapeyre/Symata.jl/README.md

 ##### Rational

-Rationa(a,b), or a//b, returns a Rational for Integers a and b.
+Rational(a,b), or a//b, returns a Rational for Integers a and b.
 This is done when the expression is parsed, so it is much faster than 'a/b'.